CS3103-Lecture-9

 Structures to Implement a File System

-- Boot control block per volume
+- On-Disk- Boot control block per volume

 - Volume control block per volume